Jane Vezin: Tours

 During March 1874 she toured in the chief provincial cities with her own company, playing parts of no great interest.
 At Drury Lane Theatre she reappeared under F. B. Chatterton as Lady Elizabeth in Richard III (Cibber's version) (23 September 1876), as Lady Macbeth (22 November), as Paulina in The Winter's Tale, with Charles Dillon (28 September 1878), and later in the season as Emilia in Othello and as Mrs. Oakley in The Jealous Wife.
 She subsequently joined the company at the Prince of Wales's Theatre in Tottenham Court Road, under the management of the Bancrofts, appearing on 27 September 1879 as Lady Deene in James Albery's Duty, an adaptation from Sardou's Les Bourgeois de Pont Arcy.
 She again supported Edwin Booth at the Princess's Theatre on 6 Nov.
 1880, as the Queen in Hamlet; on 27 December as Francesca Bentivoglio in The Fool's Revenge; and on 17 January 1881 as Emilia in Othello.

 After playing at the Adelphi Theatre, Olga Strogoff in H. J. Byron's Michael Strogoff (14 March 1881), she fulfilled her last professional engagement at the St. James's Theatre, under the management of Messrs.
 Hare and Kendal on 20 October 1883, when she effectively acted Mrs. Rogers in William Gillette and Mrs. Hodgson Burnett's Young Folks' Ways.

-The death of an only daughter (by her first marriage) in 1901 unhinged her mind.
+The death of her only daughter, Isabella, (by her first marriage) in 1901 unhinged her mind.
 At Margate, on 17 April 1902, she eluded the vigilance of her nurses, and flung herself from her bedroom window, with fatal result.
 She was buried in a family vault on the western side of Highgate Cemetery.